yvesdhondt/qa_chatbot_bachelors_thesis/README.md

 1. Open PyCharm
 2. Install package/library following the [instructions from the PyCharm documentation](https://www.jetbrains.com/help/pycharm/installing-uninstalling-and-upgrading-packages.html).

-:warning: Make sure the "Use Conda Package Manager" toggle is enabled
+:warning: Make sure the "Use Conda Package Manager" toggle is enabled.

 4. Add a line to the `requirements.txt` file in the root of the repo: `[package-name]==[installed-version]`, e.g. `pdoc3==0.7.2`

-:warning: Make sure to commit and push this change
+:warning: Make sure to commit and push this change.

 ###### When someone else has added libraries to the `requirements.txt` file that you haven't installed yet
 1. PyCharm will show a bar "Package requirement	... not satisfied".